Financial-Times/origami/README.md

 ```

 ### Themes
-There is a default theme which is appropriate for most sties and there are specific themes available for b2b products and b2c products.
+There is a default theme, which is appropriate for most sites, and there are specific themes available for b2b products and b2c products.
 If you want a new theme but aren't building a b2b or b2c product please [please raise an issue](../../issues).

 To add a theme to the header, add the appropriate class to a wrapping element.
 For example, for b2b that would be: